Marsmollows/alx-system_engineering-devops/0x01-shell_permissions/README.md

-7-everybody - Assign all permissions to all 8-James_Bond - Assign permission to other users 9-John_Doe - Assign specific permissions to hello
+7-everybody - Assign all permissions to all 8-James_Bond - Assign permission to other users 9-John_Doe - Assign specific permissions to hello 10-mirror_permissions - Set the permissions of hello to match olleh